-Progress in ovarian cancer research – it starts with the patients
+Progress in ovarian cancer research starts with patients

-More than sixty years ago, in 1958, Dr. Rosalind Franklin died following a two-year fight with ovarian cancer.
+More than sixty years ago, in 1958, British chemist and X-ray crystallographer Dr. Rosalind Franklin died following a two-year fight with ovarian cancer.
 She was only 37 years old.
 Her pioneering research provided the key to deciphering the structure and function of DNA — and ultimately the blueprint for life.